Chrysler House

-Chrysler House is a 23-story, 325 ft skyscraper located at 719 Griswold Street in Downtown Detroit, Michigan.
+Chrysler House is a 23-story, 325 ft office building located at 719 Griswold Street in Downtown Detroit, Michigan.
 The building is adjacent to the Penobscot Building in the heart of the U.S. designated Detroit Financial District.
 It is used as an office building, with retail space on the street level.
 It was originally known as the Dime Building but has carried numerous names over the years.

 History

 The building was constructed between 1910 and 1912 and known for many years as the Dime Building.
 When completed, the tower was named the Dime Savings Bank Building for its primary tenant.
 It was later renamed the Commonwealth Building, briefly known as Griswold Place.
 It became the Dime Building again in 2002, before being renamed in 2012.

 The original Lincoln Highway Association national headquarters occupied office 2115 on the 21st floor from 1913 to 1928.

 For several years through 1983, the building housed the headquarters of Bank of the Commonwealth until that bank merged with Comerica.
 In 2002, a $40-million renovation was completed.

 In August 2011, Quicken Loans founder Dan Gilbert purchased the building along with the nearby Qube, First National Building and Wright-Kay Building.